Do you want to explore Bulgaria? This 5-day road trip itinerary will show you some of the must-see places in Bulgaria!

 It’s called Wine Club Varna, and it is available only on a booking basis.
 Make sure to book your wine tasting experience or tasting + dinner experience as soon as you know the exact day you will be in Varna (they have lots of wine lovers visiting them from all over the world).

-Head back to Varna to spend the night, and get ready for an early wake-up tomorrow.
+Head back to Varna to spend the night and prepare for an early wake-up tomorrow.

 Day 5: Veliko Tarnovo